 Of course, functions aren’t very useful if you can’t pass values to them.
 The

-functions that we’ve seen so far take no arguments.
-To change that, you can
+function above takes no arguments.
+To change that, you can provide a parameter

 It’s an error to call a function with fewer arguments than its parameter list expects.
 If you pass too many arguments, the extras are ignored.